ELEVATE-Project/documents/src/docusaurus/docs/mentor-directory.md

 To view the mentor profile, do any one of the following actions:

 **Using the Search Bar**
-1. In the Search Bar of the Homepage, select the **Mentor Profile** tab.
+1. In the Search Bar of the Home page, select the **Mentor Profile** tab.

     <div class="img_callout">